Oberlin College: Sustainability

 In 2006, Oberlin became one of the charter institutions to sign the ACUPCC and set a target climate neutrality date for 2025.
 Oberlin's innovative Adam Joseph Lewis Center For Environmental Studies, a building the Department of Energy labeled as one of the "milestone" buildings of the 20th century, incorporates a 4600 ft2 photovoltaic array, the biggest of its kind in Ohio at the time.
 The AJLC also features a Living Machine, garden, orchard, and parking-lot solar array.

 The school utilizes biodiesel, hybrid, and electric vehicles for various purposes, offers financial support to a local transit company providing public transportation to the school, and has been home to the Oberlin Bike Co-op, a cooperatively run bicycle center, since 1986.
 Each residence hall monitors and displays real time and historic electricity and water use.
 Some dorms also have special lamps which display a color depending on how real time energy use compares to the average historic energy use.
 The school's Campus Committee on Shareholder Responsibility provides students, faculty, and staff with the opportunity to make suggestions and decisions on proxy votes.
 A student board, the Oberlin College Green EDGE Fund, manages a set of accounts to support local sustainability, resource efficiency, and carbon offsetting projects.
 The Green EDGE Fund, created in 2007, allocates grants for environmental sustainability projects and verifiable carbon offsetting projects within the Oberlin community, as well as loans from a revolving fund for projects at Oberlin College that reduce resource consumption and have calculable financial savings for the college.

-In 2007, Oberlin received a grade of "B+" from the Sustainable Endowments Institute's annual College Sustainability Report Card, and was featured among schools as a "Campus Sustainability Leader".
-In 2008, Oberlin received an "A−" on the annual College Sustainability Report Card.
-It was also listed as the school with the greenest conscience by Plenty in their green campuses ratings.
-In 2011, the college received an A on the Sustainability Report card.
-Oberlin College participated in AASHE's Sustainability Tracking, Assessment, and Rating System (STARS) in early 2012.
-Oberlin College was one of only 43 institutions to receive a grade of Gold in STARS.

-According to a 2010 article in The Oberlin Review, renovated dorms may use more electricity.
-This is the case for several dorms renovated during the summer of 2008.
-The college architect, Steve Varelmann, has called the numbers "erratic and possibly unreliable".
-According to Varelmann, a possible explanation for this phenomenon is that previously non-functioning equipment started functioning again after the renovation.
-Students may also be at fault for their behavior: "What electronic devices are they using?
-Are they voluntarily reducing light usage?
-Are spaces experiencing increased use due to the improvements achieved from the renovation?"
-John Scofield, professor of physics at Oberlin concluded that "We are building more and more efficient buildings, yet we're using more energy."